 Information architecture is a somewhat nebulous term that, depending on the specific field it’s being applied to, can carry different connotations.
-We’re talking about the discovery phase of a digital product – a website, a web app, or a mobile app – so let’s think of information architecture like this:
+We’re talking about the discovery phase for a piece of software – such as a web app or a mobile app – so let’s think of information architecture like this:

 The art and science of organizing and labeling websites, intranets, online communities, and software to support findability and usability.

-For example, when we put on our iA hats, we start thinking about the structure of the site or app we’re building: should there be an About page?
+When we put on our iA hats, we start thinking about the structure of the software we’re building.
+For example, should there be an About page on your website?
 Should it be called “About”, or maybe “Our Team”?
 What should the URL structure look like?
 What about all of our product guides – where should those exist in the architecture?
 Should they be in a section called Guides, or perhaps Resources?
 Or maybe they should only exist on their related product pages?
 Should they be categorized?
 If so, how?

-The creation of a product’s Information Architecture needs to take in to account a variety of different considerations – a non-exhaustive list will include considerations around:
+The creation of a software’s Information Architecture needs to take in to account a variety of different considerations – a non-exhaustive list will include considerations around:

-Of course, there are a variety of methods to actually mapping out a product’s Information Architecture.
+Of course, there are a variety of methods to actually mapping out Information Architecture for a new piece of software.
 Sometimes, it’s as straightforward as a member of the project team – UX designer, Information Architect, etc – sitting down with a subject matter expert and working with pencil and paper, or collaborating on a spreadsheet.
 For larger projects that have the budget, card sorting is a popular exercise worth reading about too.

-Of course, the end state of information architecture work is manifested in the site or application we’re building.
+Of course, the end state of information architecture work is manifested in the application that we’re building.
 But in the planning and discovery stages – which we’re in now – we suggest delivering information architecture in two forms:

-Mapping out the iA of your digital product in this manner really starts to shape the scope of what needs to be built.
+Mapping out the iA of your software in this manner really starts to shape the scope of what needs to be built.
 Of course, we’re referencing all of the work we’ve done to date – briefs, personas, and user stories – to ensure we’re on track.

 Remember that the work done to date is not set in stone.
 It can and should be reviewed and improved at each step of the journey.
 So, if in the creation of your iA you uncover a few more user stories, then by all means – capture them!
 All of these steps in a digital project discovery should be iterative.
 So keep that in mind when we discuss iA’s companion piece – user journeys – next.

-We can think of user journeys as the paths our end users will take to meet their objectives – quite literally, the series of steps a user will take through the pages/views of the app/site we’re building.
+We can think of user journeys as the paths our end users will take to meet their objectives – quite literally, the series of steps a user will take through the screens of the app we’re building.
 For example, a user journey for a user story around a software trial sign-up might look like this:

-It’s important to harp on the point about iteration we made earlier.
+It’s important to underscore the point about iteration we made earlier.
 User journeys need to happen in conjunction with information architecture.
 Some will choose to tackle user journeys prior to information architecture, which is totally fine.
 The key point is that none of these items or pieces should be thought of as “final”; the work doesn’t exist in a silo.
 They are drafts, and whomever is doing the work needs to have the autonomy to update and revise both of these deliverables – and past deliverables too, like user stories.
-For instance, mapping out a user journey will often uncover missing pages or views in application or website architecture.
+For instance, mapping out a user journey will often uncover missing screens in application architecture.
 Embrace the user-centered iterative model and don’t be afraid to make revisions.
 And if you do make changes, make sure to communicate and / or log them somewhere.